 - Scarves, turbans, and hats can help hold hair that is falling out and also hide a bald scalp.

 - Scarves made from silk can easily slide off your head.
-A scarf made of a cotton blend can be more comfortable.
+You may want a scarf made of a cotton blend because they can be more comfortable.

 - Turbans are sold in many drug stores and come in many different colors and textures.